MA in Theology

 Concentrations

-Students can choose one of the following concentrations, or they can choose elective courses to meet their own educational goals.
-Questions about MAT concentrations?
+Students can choose one of six optional concentrations to focus their studies on an area of interest, or select other elective courses that meet their educational goals.
+Questions about MTS concentrations?
 Email us at admissions@fuller.edu.

 Financial Aid and Scholarships